Nick Isiekwe: International career

 At the age of fifteen, Isiekwe represented London and South East U16's district in 2014, which quickly saw him gain his first age-grade international call-up; playing for England under 16's against Wales and Scotland.
 He made a quick climb in the national age-grade set-up, representing England under 17's in 2015 and making three appearances at the 2015 European Under-18 Championship in France.
 He was a member of the England under-20 team that completed a grand slam during the 2017 Six Nations Under 20s Championship.

 On 20 April 2017, Isiekwe received his first call-up by coach Eddie Jones for the senior England team to join their summer tour of South America.
 On 10 June 2017 he made his senior debut as a second-half substitute for Charlie Ewels in the opening test against Argentina.
+He was an unused substitute in the next match as England completed a series victory.

-The following year he made his first start in the opening test of their summer tour against South Africa at Ellis Park however he was substituted in the first half.
+Isiekwe was included in the squad for their 2018 tour of South Africa.
+He made his first start for England in the opening test defeat against South Africa at Ellis Park however he was substituted in the first half.
 Isiekwe did not feature at international level again for four years until he was recalled for the 2022 Six Nations Championship.
 He was also a member of their 2022 tour of Australia featuring off the bench in the final test victory at Sydney Cricket Ground to win the series.